-A successful e-commerce business is built on a solid foundation of metrics-based decision making.
+A successful e-commerce business is built on a solid foundation of metrics-based decision-making.
 With key metrics, you get a 360-degree view of your store’s performance and know which areas to focus on for growth.
-In fact, it wouldn’t be wrong to say that running a store without tracking your metrics is like driving with your eyes shut.
+It wouldn’t be wrong to say that running a store without tracking your metrics is like driving with your eyes shut.
 If you don’t follow your business’ trajectory closely, you can’t survive in a fiercely competitive market.

-While there are potentially thousands of metrics you can track, there are some that are key to the growth of your business.
-Let’s understand some important e-commerce metrics in detail.
+While there are potentially thousands of metrics, you can track, some are key to your business’s growth.
+Let’s understand some essential e-commerce metrics in detail.

-This is the most basic and a rather straightforward indicator for measuring the success of an e-commerce business.
-It refers to the percentage of customers who’ve made a purchase at your store compared to the total number of visitors.
+This is the most basic and relatively straightforward indicator for measuring the success of an e-commerce business.
+It refers to the percentage of customers who’ve purchased at your store compared to the total number of visitors.

 The conversion rate indicates the effectiveness of your marketing strategies in converting visitors to customers.
 This is perhaps the metric e-commerce brands focus the most on.
 According to experts, a fair conversion rate for e-commerce lies between 1-5%.

 Calculating the conversion rate is easy.
 Say 500 people visit your app in a day, and 50 of them make a purchase.
 The conversion rate will then be calculated as 50/500 x 100 = 10%.

 Average Order Value (AOV) is a critical metric derived from the conversion rate.
 It refers to the average amount spent per transaction, i.e., the average value of a purchase.
 While the conversion rate indicates the number of visitors that make a purchase, AOV indicates the revenue generated through these purchases.

 However, you may have a high conversion rate but a low average order value; your conversion rate may appear weak, but you could be generating enough revenue per transaction to compensate for this.